census-instrumentation/opencensus-go/README.md

 }
 ```

-### To subscribe/unsubscribe to a view's collected data
+### Subscribing to a view's collected data and unsubscribing
 Once a subscriber subscribes to a view, its collected date is reported at a regular interval.
 This interval is configured system wide.

 Subscribe to a view: